Harold Lightman: Post-World War II

 Lightman became a QC in 1955.
 In 1960, he was elected a Liveryman of the Glovers' Company.
 In 1962 he was appointed a bencher of Lincoln's Inn and was elected to the Council of the Anglo-Jewish Association.

 In 1966 he became head of his chambers, one of the first Jews to hold such a position.
 He was involved in the first ever case in which an Appeal Court judge heard a case outside London - Lord Justice Romer heard it at his home in Kent.
 However, Lightman may be best remembered for his defence in 1965 of a deserted wife when Lord Denning ruled (in National Provincial Bank v Ainsworth) that a bank could not oust her from the matrimonial home even although her husband had defaulted on a mortgage.
 (The House of Lords reversed Lord Denning's decision.)

 Lightman's career was cut short in 1967, when he suffered a stroke; although with great determination he taught himself to write with his left hand, he was unable to resume his practice.
 He and his wife continued to live in a flat in Lincoln's Inn where he was able to enjoy the company of his friends: his great geniality made him a popular member.

 Family

 His uncle Victor was the second Jewish Justice of the Peace (JP) in Leeds and President of the Leeds Jewish Board of Guardian.

-In 1936, he married Gwendoline Joan Ostrer, of the family which controlled the Gaumont Film Company.
+In 1936, he married Gwendoline Joan Ostrer, of the family which controlled Gaumont.
 They had three sons:Stuart Lightman; Sir Gavin Lightman, a High Court judge and Professor Stafford Lightman.
 His grandson, Daniel Lightman, is also a barrister.